Lucas Niang

-Lucas Niang (born August 18, 1998) is an American football offensive tackle for the Kansas City Chiefs of the National Football League (NFL).
-He played college football at Texas Christian University (TCU) and was drafted by the Chiefs in the third round of the 2020 NFL Draft.
+Lucas Balthazar Niang (born August 18, 1998) is a French American professional football offensive tackle for the Washington Commanders of the National Football League (NFL).
+He played college football at TCU and was selected by the Kansas City Chiefs in the third round of the 2020 NFL draft.

-Early years
+Early life

 Niang grew up in New Canaan, Connecticut, where he became a football star at New Canaan High School.
 He was born in New York City and lived in Geneva, Switzerland from the ages of 4 to 6.
 His family moved to New Canaan, Connecticut when they returned to the US.
 Niang started to play football with the Pop Warner league in New Canaan in 3rd grade.
 Niang also played basketball and tennis growing up.
 Playing both offensive and defensive line in high school, he helped lead the Rams to state championships in 3 straight seasons from 2013 to 2015, before committing to play college football at TCU.
 At New Canaan, Niang was a two time All-FCIAC selection as a Junior and Senior, and during his Senior Season was an All-State First-team Selection, from both the Coaches Association and New Haven Register.